-(b) Sub-section 2(b) of the Finance Act, No. 25 of 2003

-A levy should be charged from every ticket issued in respect of a passenger embarking a ship leaving Sri Lanka and a part of that levy should be remitted to the Authority.
-Nevertheless, levies from passengers embarking ships had not been charged and remitted to the Authority while confirmations in support of non-existence of charges from passengers embarking ships had also not been obtained.

-(c) Financial Regulation 169(2)

-A sum of Rs.143,504 pertaining to 07 cheques in respect of services rendered by the Fund before realizing the cheques had not been recovered.
+- (b) Sub-section 2(b) of the Finance A levy should be charged from every ticket issued in respect of a passenger embarking a ship leaving Sri Lanka and a part of that levy should be remitted to the Authority.
+Nevertheless, levies from passengers embarking ships had not been charged and remitted to the Authority while confirmations in support of non-existence of charges from passengers embarking ships had also not been obtained. - (c) Financial Regulation 169(2) of the A sum of Rs.143,504 pertaining to 07 cheques could not be Financial Regulations of the recovered as the services were rendered before realizing Democratic Socialist Republic of the cheques.
+Sri Lanka